powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - The ID of the reference busbar section
 - A boolean indicating if the new busbar section(s) must be created before(left) or after(right) the reference busbar section
 - A boolean indicating if a new busbar section must be created on all busbars, or only on the busbar of the reference busbar section
-- The switch kind of the new switch(es) that will be created left to the new created busbar section :
+- The switch kind of the new switch(es) that will be created left to the newly created busbar section :

   DISCONNECTOR means that only a DISCONNECTOR switch will be created

   BREAKER means that a BREAKER switch surrounded by two DISCONNECTOR switches will be created

-- the switch kind of the new switch(es) that will be created right to the new created busbar section :
+- the switch kind of the new switch(es) that will be created right to the newly created busbar section :

   DISCONNECTOR means that only a DISCONNECTOR switch will be created

   BREAKER means that a BREAKER switch surrounded by two DISCONNECTOR switches will be created

-- A boolean indicating if the new switches created left to the new created busbar section(s) are fictitious
+- A boolean indicating if the new switches created left to the newly created busbar section(s) are fictitious
-- A boolean indicating if the new switches created right to the new created busbar section(s) are fictitious
+- A boolean indicating if the new switches created right to the newly created busbar section(s) are fictitious
+- The switch prefix ID, used as a prefix for the IDs of the newly created switches.
+- The busbar section prefix ID, used as a prefix for the IDs of the newly created busbar sections.
+This prefix is followed by the busbar index and the section index.

 <span style="color: red">TODO: add single line diagrams</span>